 Enkelejda Shkoza - Mezzo-Soprano - W Print

-Born in Tirana, Enkelejda Shkoza studied at the Conservatoire in her home town.
-She debuted in Pergolesi’s Stabat Mater in Strasbourg.
-Moved to Italy, she graduated in singing ad Conservatoire G. Verdi in Milan and in the same year, she won the first prize at International Contest Leyla Gencer in Istanbul.
-Then she sang in the main theaters in Italy and Europe such as: Rossini Opera Festival in Pesaro, Teatro Regio in Turin, Teatro Donizetti in Bergamo, Teatro Comunale in Bologna and at Teatro San Carlo in Naples.
+Born in Tirana, Enkelejda Shkoza studied at the Conservatory of her hometown.
+She made her debut in Strasbourg in Pergolesi’s Stabat Mater.
+After moving to Italy, she graduated in singing from the G. Verdi Conservatory in Milan and won first prize at the Leyla Gencer International Competition in Istanbul the same year.
+She later debuted in major Italian and European theaters: Rossini Opera Festival in Pesaro, Teatro Regio in Turin, Donizetti Theatre in Bergamo, Comunale in Bologna, and Teatro San Carlo in Naples.

-She has collaborated with such conductors as: Colin Davis, Riccardo Chailly, Bruno Campanella, Myung-Whun Chung, James Conlon, Daniel Oren, Antonio Pappano, Fabio Luisi, Daniele Gatti, Evelino Pidò, Gianluigi Gelmetti, Fabio Biondi, Donato Renzetti, Marcello Viotti, Carlo Rizzi and Vladimir Jurowski.
+She regularly collaborates with conductors such as Sir Colin Davis, Riccardo Chailly, Bruno Campanella, Myung-Whun Chung, James Conlon, Daniel Oren, Antonio Pappano, Fabio Luisi, Daniele Gatti, Evelino Pidò, Fabio Biondi, Donato Renzetti, Carlo Rizzi, Daniele Rustioni, Vladimir Jurowski.

-Among her past engagements: La Damnation de Faust in Amsterdam, Lisbon, Madrid and at the Leipzig Staatsoper; La Cenerentola, Gianni Schicchi and Suor Angelica in Amsterdam; Carmen at the Opéra in Monte Carlo and Munich; La Cenerentola at the Monnaie in Brussels; Rigoletto, La Damnation de Faust, Madama Butterfly at the Real in Madrid; Maometto II in Strasbourg and Bilbao; Madama Butterfly, Falstaff, La Forza del Destino at the Liceu in Barcelona; La Straniera at the Royal Festival Hall in London; Guillaume Tell in London, Bologna, Palermo and Lyon; Maria Stuarda at the Rome Opera; Roberto Devereux at the Théâtre des Champs-Elysées in Paris; Les Contes d'Hoffmann at the Metropolitan Opera in New York; La Fille du régiment at the Royal Opera House in London; Aida and Un ballo in Maschera in Toulon; Il Trovatore in Parma, Macerata, Cagliari, Frankfurt, Toulon, Tenerife and Tel Aviv; L'Italiana in Algeri in Treviso and Ferrara; Falstaff (Quickly) at the San Carlo in Naples and in Palma de Mallorca; La Forza del Destino in Tel Aviv; Busoni's diptych Suor Angelica (Aunt Princess) and Turandot at the Teatro Lirico in Cagliari; Nabucco in Turin and Lyon; Pelléas et Mélisande in Parma; Aida in Nancy and Russia; Lakmé and the diptych Damoiselle élue / Jeanne d'Arc au bûcher at the Real in Madrid; Leoncavallo's Zazà in Vienna; Falstaff in Bari; Rimskij-Korsakov's Christmas Eve in Frankfurt.
+Her past performances include: La Damnation de Faust in Amsterdam, Lisbon, Madrid, and Leipzig State Opera; La Cenerentola, Gianni Schicchi, and Suor Angelica in Amsterdam; Carmen at the Monte Carlo Opera and Munich; La Cenerentola at La Monnaie in Brussels; Rigoletto, La Damnation de Faust, Madama Butterfly at the Royal Theatre in Madrid; Maometto II in Strasbourg and Bilbao; Madama Butterfly, Falstaff, La Forza del Destino at the Liceu in Barcelona; La Straniera at London’s Royal Festival Hall; Guillaume Tell in London, Bologna, Palermo, and Lyon; Maria Stuarda at the Rome Opera; Roberto Devereux at the Théâtre des Champs-Élysées in Paris; Les Contes d’Hoffmann at the Metropolitan Opera in New York; La Fille du régiment at London’s Royal Opera House; Aida and Un ballo in maschera in Toulon; Il Trovatore in Parma, Macerata, Cagliari, Frankfurt, Toulon, Tenerife, and Tel Aviv; L’Italiana in Algeri in Treviso and Ferrara; Falstaff at Teatro San Carlo in Naples and Palma de Mallorca; La Forza del Destino in Tel Aviv; the diptych Suor Angelica and Turandot by Busoni at Teatro Lirico di Cagliari; Nabucco in Turin and Lyon; Pelléas et Mélisande in Parma; Aida in Nancy and Russia; Lakmé and the diptych Damoiselle élue / Jeanne d’Arc au bûcher at the Royal Theatre in Madrid; Zazà by Leoncavallo in Vienna; Falstaff in Bari; Rimsky-Korsakov’s Christmas Eve in Frankfurt.

-She performed Verdi's Requiem on numerous occasions, in cities such as Paris, Dublin, Lisbon, Tenerife, Tel Aviv and sang Rossini's Stabat Mater at the Rossini Opera Festival in Pesaro.
-He participated in the world premiere of Menotti's Missa Solemnis pro Jubileo Domini Nostri Tertio Millennio at the Colosseum in Rome.
+She has performed Verdi’s Requiem many times in cities such as Paris, Dublin, Lisbon, Tenerife, and Tel Aviv, and sang Rossini’s Stabat Mater at the Rossini Opera Festival in Pesaro.
+She took part in the world premiere of Menotti’s Missa Solemnis pro Jubileo Domini Nostri Tertio Millennio at the Colosseum in Rome.

 Her discography includes the collection Il Salotto, Rossini’s Otello, La Straniera (Isoletta) and Maria di Rohan for Opera Rara, Thaïs and Cavalleria Rusticana (Decca), Moïse et Pharaon (ROF) conducted by Vladimir Jurowski, Béatrice et Bénédict and La Damnation de Faust (London Symphony Orchestra) conducted by Sir Colin Davis, Madama Butterfly (EMI) conducted by Antonio Pappano.